So You’ve Hit A Guy On The Road – What Now?

 Snap Out Of Your Trance And Get Up From The Driver’s Seat

 Stop being a deer and get out of your seat the moment you’ve come to your senses.
 Someone could be in agonizing pain out there – go help out.
-It’s your car that did the damage, innocent or not, it is your natural responsibility as a fellow human to offer aid to those in pain.
+It’s your car that did the damage, innocent or not, it is your natural responsibility as a fellow human to offer aid to those in pain or have a personal injury.

 Assess The Situation